- Distinguish between positive directions and negative directions.

 Model

-• Be mindful of how you talk to staff members.
+- Be mindful of how you talk to staff members.
 Be sure to phrase directions positively and to offer choices whenever possible.
-Consider these two alternative ways of approaching a staff member about a child’s behavior:
+Be respectful and help staff members know what to do (instead of what not to do).
+Adults and children all respond best to positive statements.

-• Encourage staff members’ successes and provide plenty of feedback on their efforts.
+Encourage staff members’ successes and provide plenty of feedback on their efforts.
 Interactions can be difficult for staff members to reflect upon; often, interactions feel like unchangeable features of a personality or situation.
 Many staff members find it easier to reflect upon activities or events.
 You can model for staff members how to reflect on interactions by providing feedback on the interactions you observe.
 When you see an adult nurturing a young child, comment on it and recognize that staff member’s important work with children.
 When a school-age staff member has a deep conversation with a pre-teen, let that staff member know that you appreciate the way they are connecting with children.
 Describe what you saw or heard and the impact it had on the child or the program.
 You might say something like:

 “I could see Titus really opening up to you today.
 You have been really patient with him, and it is paying off.
 When you asked him about soccer, I could see his eyes light up.
 When you made the connection between sports and how you handle anger, he just really seemed to get it.”

-• Facilitate behavior-support plans.
+Facilitate behavior-support plans.
 Provide staff members with the support and resources they need to plan, design, implement, and evaluate a successful behavior support plan.
 No staff member should be expected to go through this process alone.
-It can be overwhelming to even the most seasoned staff member.
+It can be overwhelming for even the most seasoned staff member.
 Guide staff members through every step of the planning process, and model a stance of inquiry:

 “What can we do to help this child learn the skills she needs to be successful in our program, at home, and in the community?”